Community Property Lawyer in St. Tammany Parish

 Inheritances are also generally considered separate property, even if acquired during marriage, although some courts may rule that only a portion of these types of funds can be considered separate and not commingled.

 If you’re facing property division during a divorce, an experienced community property lawyer in St. Tammany Parish can help.
-Contact Olsen Law Office online or call us for a free consultation at (985) 256-3553.
+Contact Olsen Law Office online or call us for a consultation at (985) 256-3553.